Loading…

 Unsafe

-Use of Advagraf Capsule may be unsafe during pregnancy as animal studies indicate that it may harm the developing foetus.
-However, if you are pregnant or planning to become pregnant, it is important to talk to your doctor about the potential risks and benefits of taking Advagraf 0.5 mg during pregnancy.
-Your doctor will be able to help you make the best decision for you and your baby's health.
+The use of Advagraf 0.5 mg Capsule during pregnancy may not be safe as there is some evidence from animal studies that it may harm the developing foetus.
+It is important that you talk to your doctor about the potential risks and benefits of taking Advagraf Capsule while pregnant.
+Your doctor can help you make the best decision for you and your baby.

 References

-1. Tacrolimus Capsule, Central Drugs Standard Control Organisation (CDSCO),
+1. Tacrolimus Capsule, Central Drugs Standard Control Organisation (CDSCO), Available from

 2. Tacrolimus Capsule, Panacea Biotec Ltd: India, Product Leaflet